AdobeDocs/experience-manager-64.de-DE/help/sites-developing/we-retail.md

 ---
 title: We.Retail-Referenzimplementierung
 seo-title: We.Retail Reference Implementation
-description: We.Retail ist eine Technologievorschau einer Referenzimplementierung, die die empfohlene Vorgehensweise zum Einrichten einer Online-Präsenz mit AEM veranschaulicht.
+description: We.Retail ist eine Technologievorschau einer Referenzimplementierung, die die empfohlene Methode zur Einrichtung einer Online-Präsenz mit AEM veranschaulicht.
 seo-description: We.Retail is a technology preview of a reference implementation that illustrates the recommended way of setting up an online presence with AEM
 uuid: d8833192-b592-4812-bf9b-bd882e8ee7f0
 contentOwner: User